Skip to content

 About me: I'm an unrepentant generalist finding my way in a world of specialists.
 I started this blog to review books, but I later expanded to write on whatever interested me across a range of topics.

-I am also an executive coach, helping leaders become more effective by creating clarity and acting with focus.
+I work as an executive coach, helping leaders become more effective by creating clarity and acting with focus.
 You can learn more about my coaching at Too Many Trees, or by checking out what I share on LinkedIn around leadership and personal development.

 email me if you have any questions or comments.

-I send out a biweekly newsletter to share what I've been writing and reading.
+I send out a biweekly newsletter to share what I've been writing and reading in the areas of leadership and personal development.
 You can check it out here, and sign up below.

 You can check out previous issues on this archive page.